because they give students

 Such questions tend to work really well as

-group on their thoughts.
-If you think it would help,
+each group on their thoughts.
+If you think it would

-this your first step, i.e., before the initial
+help, make this your first step, i.e., before the

-task for the first listening.
-My favorite strategy is to
+simple task for the first listening.
+My favorite

-give three or four words from the song and ask
+strategy is to give three or four words from the

-them to listen out for the words that rhyme with
+song and ask them to listen out for the words

 This time, you should give learners the chance to